BerlinUnited/Visual-Analytics/docs/Backup.md

 # Backups
 Database backups can be multiple hundreds of gigabyte.
 Tools like `python manage.py dbbackup` create one large backup file.
 This is not useful in our case.
 We wrote a custom python script that exports an sql file per log_id for every model that is dependent on the log model.
 That way each sql output file has manageable size.

-## Create Backups
+## Create Backups Manually
 Usually you run the backup on one of the k8s servers.
 The you first need to enable forwarding to the postgres port inside the postgres pod.
 Run this on the server (probably inside a screen session).
+For this to work you need to be added to the kubernetes admins.
 ```bash
 kubectl port-forward postgres-postgresql-0 -n postgres 1234:5432
 ```

+To get access to the live postgres you need to have the postgres password set as environment variable `PGPASSWORD`.

 To force export all data you can run:
 ```bash